 In Virginia, the department responsible for the regulation of funeral services is the Virginia State Board of Funeral Directors and Embalmers.
-It is this organization responsible for all laws, rules, and regulations pertaining to licensing and regulatory compliance for professionals and funeral homes alike.
+This organization is responsible for all laws, rules, and regulations of licensing and regulatory compliance for professionals and funeral homes alike.

 Virginia has proactive rules for burial plans, with statues and provisions in place to cover nearly any eventuality.
 Their regulated burial plans can be purchased when coverage is needed the most with a range of services and products made available, all of which are heavily regulated.

 Keeping residents first, Virginia has put into effect a multitude of statutes designed to protect against manipulation or fraud.
 They even compiled a list of names, addresses, and pertinent licensing information for public use so that those who are looking for a state-regulated burial plan know which companies and organizations to trust and which aspects of the burial plan are required by the state or not.

 Before we dive deeper into everything you need to know about Virginia State Regulated Burial Plans, let’s take a quick minute to outline what we will cover in this article:

 - Prepaid Funeral Plans

 - How Much Does a Burial Plan Cost in Virginia?